Tomb of King David

 Location

-1. The place tourists go today to see the Tomb of King David is on the Western Hill at the same location as the Upper Room.
+1. The place tourists go today to see the Tomb of King David is on the Western Hill at the exact location as the Upper Room.
 This is so because the Crusaders (1095–1291 AD) believed Pentecost took place at the Upper Room and interpreted a verse in Peter's sermon as meaning King David's tomb was at the Upper Room and not in the Jerusalem area: "Brothers, I may confidently say to you regarding the patriarch David that he both died and was buried, and his tomb is with us to this day" (Acts 2:29).

 2. The Bible provides quite accurate information regarding the location of the Tomb of David.